TheExGenesis/TheExGeneisis/vault.md

 * [The Evolution of Trust](https://ncase.me/trust/) : An interactive introduction to Game Theory
 * [To Build a Better Ballot](https://ncase.me/ballot/) : Interactive exploration of voting systems.
 * [Going Critical](https://meltingasphalt.com/interactive/going-critical/) : Intuition on criticality in networks.
 Huge concepts in memetics.

+##### Blogs

+* [Less Wrong](https://www.lesswrong.com/about) — The classic blog on rationality and decision-making
+* [Slate Star Codex ](https://slatestarcodex.com)— a (delightful) "blog about science, medicine, philosophy, politics, and futurism"
+* [80,000 hours](https://80000hours.org/blog/) — For those struggling with what to do in life, a career guide based on Effective Altruism.
+* [Melting Asphalt](https://meltingasphalt.com/) — A blog with great, accessible articles on complex topics
+* [Ribbonfarm](https://www.ribbonfarm.com) — Refactored perception, magical thinking, and other goodies.
+Some people like their older stuff better.
+* [Meaningness](https://meaningness.com/) — David Chapman's colossal hypertext book on philosophy and most things in life.
+I haven't read enough of it to give a fair impression, but I was pleased with what I've read so far and continue curious about it.